-Local Economy - The COVID-19 pandemic continues to add a level of uncertainty to all economic forecasts, but most expectations are for continued recovery in 2022 and 2023.
-According to a report from the University of Nevada, Las Vegas' Center for Business and Economic Research issued in April 2022 the economy is expected to show significant improvement over the next two calendar years.
+Local Economy - Most expectations are for continued post-pandemic recovery in 2023 and 2024.
+According to a report from the University of Nevada, Las Vegas' Center for Business and Economic Research (CBER) issued in April 2023 the economy is expected to show continued improvement over the next two calendar years.
+However, the CBER report indicates that gross gaming revenue over time will likely return to pre-pandemic trends as savings and discretionary income return to where they were before the pandemic, adjusted for higher wages and inflation.